OctopusDeploy/blog/blog/2021-03/octopus-release-2021-q1/index.md

 ## Octopus Server Linux Docker image RTW {#octopus-server-linux-docker-image}

-Octopus Deploy Docker images allow you to self-host Octopus on a Linux operating system of your choice.
+Octopus Server Docker images allow you to self-host Octopus on a Linux operating system of your choice.
 They also make it easier to try Octopus for the first time, since a simple Docker Compose file is all you need to be up and running in minutes.

 We're proud to announce that this feature has reached release to web (RTW) status after shipping to [early access](https://octopus.com/blog/octopus-release-2020-3) in Octopus 2020.3.
 We've removed the pre-release tag so it's now fully supported for production workloads for all of our customers.